-The paper "Role of test motivation in intelligence testing" (2011) by Duckworth et al. is widely cited as an anti-IQ evidence.
-Some anti-IQ supporters wrongly believe that the study invalidates the "IQ thesis".
-In fact, there is a huge misunderstanding.
+The paper “Role of test motivation in intelligence testing” (2011) by Duckworth et al. is widely cited as evidence that IQ is not important, invalidating the “IQ thesis”.
+They found that motivation strongly impacts IQ scores and the predictive validity of IQ for life outcomes is diminished after accounting for test motivation.
+There is a huge misunderstanding.
 As Duckworth et al. pointed out :

 It is important not to overstate our conclusions.
 For all measured outcomes in Study 2, the predictive validity of intelligence remained statistically significant when controlling for the nonintellective traits underlying test motivation.
 Moreover, the predictive validity of intelligence was significantly stronger than was the predictive validity of test motivation for academic achievement.
 In addition, both Studies 1 and 2 indicate that test motivation is higher and less variable among participants who are above-average in measured IQ.
 These findings imply that earning a high IQ score requires high intelligence in addition to high motivation.
 Lower IQ scores, however, might result from either lower intelligence or lack of motivation.
 Thus, given closer-to-maximal performance, test motivation poses a less serious threat to the internal validity of studies using higher-IQ samples, such as college undergraduates, a popular convenience sample for social science research (43).
 Test motivation as a third-variable confound is also less likely when experimenters provide substantial performance-contingent incentives or when test results directly affect test takers (e.g., intelligence tests used for employment or admissions decisions).

-But what is the relation with "g" (i.e. the general intelligence factor) ?
-There is no reason to think the IQ gains last after the test-takers receive their pay (i.e. the incentives).
-In this case, the study is worth nothing.
-It tells us nothing about the malleability of IQ by means of social programs, which all failed to produce lasting effects on IQ.
+But what is the relation with “g” (i.e. the general intelligence factor) ?
+Here, the motivation gap doesn’t translate to g gap.
+Test incentives could only work for the purpose of the experiment, with no impact on real life outcomes.
+That the score gains were more pronounced for lower IQ participants tells us nothing about the malleability of IQ by means of educational programs, which all failed to produce lasting effects on IQ.
 And given that the two groups of subjects have been subjected to different conditions, external bias may have occurred (Jensen, 1980, ch.
 12).
-Thus, conceptually, if IQ score can be achieved through different pathways, as the authors imply (e.g., either intelligence or motivation), then measurement bias should be detectable.
+Thus, conceptually, if IQ scores can be achieved through different pathways, as the authors imply (e.g., either intelligence or motivation), then measurement bias should be detectable.
 But empirically, this is not what is usually seen.
-Now we come to the technical problem with Duckworth's study.
-The blogger Statsquatch gives the first blow to Duckworth's IQ-motivation study :
+Now we come to the technical problem with the study.
+The blogger Statsquatch deals a fatal blow to Duckworth’s IQ-motivation study :

 The paper’s meta-analysis of the 46 studies was very good but they neglected to make a “forest plot” that graphs the effect sizes and confidence intervals from each study.
 So I did it.
 The size of the effect circle is proportional to the inverse of the effect’s standard error, i.e., bigger studies that get more weight have bigger circles.